Concussion Lawsuit After an Accident in California

 - An assaulter in the case of abuse, an altercation, or an attack

-Damages Available in Concussion Lawsuits
+Damages Available in a Concussion Settlement After a Lawsuit

-Depending on the circumstances of your injury and recovery, you may be entitled to several different types of compensation, known as damages.
+Depending on the circumstances of your concussion injury and recovery, you may be entitled to several different types of compensation, known as damages.
 These damages may include:

 - Special Damages: Special damages include items and expenses with a distinct economic value, including medical bills, lost wages, as well as any property that may have also been damaged in the accident.